-The Divorce, Dissolution and Separation Act 2020 is due to come into force on 6 April 2022.
+By way of update, the Divorce, Dissolution and Separation Act 2020 came into force on 6 April 2022.
 The principle underlying the Act is that it will remove the 'blame game' which is widely acknowledged to have a significant negative impact on a couple and their children.
 Under the Act, one spouse (or the couple jointly) will be able to make a statement of irretrievable breakdown.
-The five facts mentioned above will be removed so it will not be necessary to provide evidence of conduct or separation to prove irretrievable breakdown.
-The Act will also introduce a 20-week period between the initial petition stage and when the court grants the provisional decree of divorce (called the 'decree nisi').
-The government's intention is that the 20 weeks will provide a 'meaningful period of reflection and the chance to turn back, or where divorce is inevitable, it will better enable couples to cooperate and make arrangements for the future'.
+It is not necessary to provide evidence of conduct or separation to prove irretrievable breakdown and the application can be made online.

 To discuss this or any other family matter, contact us.